 Description: This is a four-week elective.
 A broad experience in the operating room where the students will be taught general and regional anesthetic techniques under supervision with emphasis on preanesthetic evaluation, intraoperative management, post anesthesia recovery and respiratory care.
 Students will also have the opportunity to rotate through critical care, OB-anesthesia and pain management.
 This elective is designed to provide experience in clinical anesthesiology and to attain experience in the technical aspects of the specialty.
 The hands-on experience will enhance the understanding of the basics of the specialty.
 Method of Evaluation: Attendance at morning conference and observation of performance.
 Note: Withdrawal from this elective must take place 30 days prior to start date.
 Course Attribute(s): CBL - This course includes Community-Based Learning (CBL).
 Students will engage in a community experience or project with an external partner in order to enhance understanding and application of academic content.
-3 Units

-ANES 912.
-Anesthesiology Research Prerequisite(s): Fourth-year standing.
+For class offerings for a specific term, refer to the Schedule of Classes (http://htmlaccess.louisville.edu/classSchedule/setupSearchClassSchedule.cfm) ANES 912.
+Anesthesiology Research 1-16 Units Prerequisite(s): Fourth-year standing.